|

 The performance of these biological systems is truly impressive

 systems for sensing and actuation.
-Specific systems I have worked
+The Neuromorphic approach

-on are the Electronic Nose, and the Silicon Active Skin –
+the Caltech Electronic Nose, and the Caltech Silicon Active Skin –

 a project that combined sensing, processing, and actuation on an

-group has researched and demonstrated VLSI systems for on-chip neural
+group researched and demonstrated VLSI systems for on-chip neural

 network learning, high capacity neural associative memories which